 The Beginner’s HIIT

 A good way to introduce yourself to HIITs is to use the Tabata approach.
 Though you may not hear this description used all of the time, it is actually one of the most well-documented and researched ways of using intervals effectively.

-To do Tabata workouts you will choose a high intensity activity.
-You will do it “all out” for a twenty count, rest for a ten count, and then repeat this process until a four full minutes have passed.
+To do Tabata workouts you will choose a high-intensity activity.
+You will do it “all-out” for a twenty count, rest for a ten count, and then repeat this process until four full minutes have passed.